JamesGower0/ECM-2434/README.md

 python manage.py test

-Scan questions1qrcode.png with a camera on the QR page to access the questions
+Go to a location on the map to enable questions or edit the location to where you are to enable questions

 Existing admin account:
 username : admin
 password : admin

+Create a new admin account in terminal in the same location as manage.py python3 manage.py createsuperuser